 14 Tips on How Qualify for a No Credit Home Loan

-Below are fourteen easy ways to get that home loan pre-approval so you can start hunting for your dream house for real.
+Below are fourteen easy ways to get that home loan with a mortgage pre-approval so you can start hunting for your dream house for real.

 A FHA insured mortgage can be obtained by a borrower with a credit score as low as 500.
-It is true that getting a home loan with a score that low is challenging, but it is possible.
+It is true that getting a mortgage preapproval with a score that low is challenging, but it is possible.
 Your odds of getting approved increase substantially if you have a 580-credit score.
 Find out today’s FHA credit score requirements for a mortgage.

 With that score, you will possibly be able to get a approved for a home loan with a 3.5% down payment.
 There are more options for bad-credit home financing if you can come up with a 5% down-payment.